Walk Grade: Moderate/Hard

 Most Tasmanian walkers and don’t use water purification products, as water sources in wilderness areas are generally safe.
 However you are welcome to bring them for peace of mind (tablets will suffice).

 Frenchmans Cap is a challenging walk.
 It is substantially harder than the Overland Track, due to the rugged terrain that is encountered.
-While the distances are relatively small, the days are long and exhausting due to the relentless climbs and multiple sections of steep, precarious scrambling through tangled rainforest and exposed rock sections.
+While the distances are relatively small, the days are long and exhausting due to the relentless climbs and multiple sections of steep, awkward scrambling through tangled rainforest and exposed rock sections.

 No rock-climbing experience is necessary, however participants must be comfortable with heights and confident on terrain that requires the use of hands.